microsoft/Mastering-the-Marketplace/saas/README.md

 1. [Publishing a SaaS Offer](#publishing-a-saas-offer)
 1. [Publishing a Private SaaS Plan](#publishing-a-private-saas-plan)
 1. [SaaS Offer Technical Overview](#saas-offer-technical-overview)
+1. Azure AD Application Registration
 1. [Using the SaaS Offer REST Fulfillment API](#using-the-saas-offer-fulfillment-api)
+1. The SaaS Client Library for .NET
 1. Building a Simple Landing Page with the SaaS Client Library for .NET
 1. Building a Simple Publisher Management Portal with the SaaS Client Library for .NET
+1. Building a Simple SaaS Offer Webhook
 1. Using the SaaS Offer Metered Billing
-1. Using the SaaS Offer Webhook
-1. Using the SaaS Client Library for Node.js
 1. SaaS Accelerator Overview
-1. Installing the SaaS Accelerator
+1. SaaS Accelerator Installation

 # Learning Modules